 Which is what Peña Nieto is betting on with this move.
 As in American states going through the legalization process there is much bureaucracy ahead for the Mexican government and its citizens.
 What matters now is that they're moving forward with an important rights issue that both promises medical care for those in need as well as taking one step closer to full legalization.

-With Canada making its own national progress on this front, there's only one nation in North America left to understand the importance and value of widespread legalization.
+With Canada making its own national progress on this front, there's only one nation sandwiched between the two left to understand the importance and value of widespread legalization.
 To date the US takes a quasi-states rights stance, but even medical marijuana is not nationally legislated.
 One can dream.

 Derek's next book, Whole Motion: Training Your Brain and Body For Optimal Health, will be published on 7/17 by Carrel/Skyhorse Publishing.
 He is based in Los Angeles.
 Stay in touch on Facebook and Twitter.